jacomyal/sigma.js/plugins/sigma.plugins.select/README.md

 ## Compatibility

-The plugin is compatible with `sigma.plugins.dragNodes`: dragged nodes won't be selected.
+The plugin is compatible with `sigma.plugins.dragNodes`.

 The plugin is compatible with `sigma.plugins.keyboard`: if an instance is bound to the plugin, it provides the following keyboard shortcuts:
 - <kbd>spacebar</kbd> + <kbd>a</kbd>: select all nodes